X2Laeeq7/java-music-player/README.md

 The project uses locally stored `.mp3` files and album/cover artwork.
 These files are copyrighted, so they are excluded from the public GitHub repository.

-To run the player with your own music:

-1. Place your own `.mp3` files in the local `music/` folder.
-2. Add the corresponding songs in `Main.java`.
-3. Add your own artwork to the local `images/` folder if required by the application.

 The `.gitignore` file prevents these local files from being uploaded to GitHub.

 ## Usage

-1. Add your own music files to the local `music/` folder.
+1. Add your own music `.mp3` files to the local `music/` folder.
-2. The songs get automatically added to the player with default image and unknown artist however u can configure the songs manually for custom album covers in `Main.java`.
+2. The songs get automatically added to the player with default image and unknown artist however you can configure the songs manually for custom album covers in `Main.java`.
 4. Run `Main.java`.
 5. Use the player controls to play and navigate through the playlist.